 If there is one thing harder than making stained glass it is repairing stained glass!
 Often glass, especially in doorways may get damaged by an impact or by the passage of time and effects of wind slamming.
 Often the lead is intact but the solder joints between the lead came strips has broken.
 I am extremely experienced in the repair and renovation of glass and normally can locate the same glass or at least an extremely close match to ensure that the repair is as near to invisible as possible.

 Often a big factor in a repair is ease of access, so do make sure that you have any details that relate to this e.g. an inaccessible roof, trees next to a window, need for access to neighbours garden etc. If the situation is an emergency then I will endeavour to come and make safe, even if the repair needs to take place at a later date, due to weather for example.
-It is very sad when a sagging or broken panel could have been saved with a prompter response.
+It is very sad when a sagging or broken panel could have been saved with a more prompt response.

 I can normally assess quite accurately from good photos which can be emailed to me prior to a visit so a ballpark figure can be estimated in advance.